MENU

 View Program

-Nanoscale Biophysics Bylaws
+Nanoscale Approaches to Biology Bylaws

 Article I

-Purpose: The purpose of the Nanoscale Approaches to Biology Subgroup (formerly Nanoscale Biophysics) is to advance the field of nanoscale biophysics through the exchange of information, ideas, and innovative techniques operating at the scale of nanometers to tens of nanometers.
+Purpose: The purpose of the Nanoscale Approaches to Biology (NAB) Subgroup is to advance the field of nanoscale biophysics through the exchange of information, ideas, and innovative techniques operating at the scale of nanometers to tens of nanometers.
 The Group also seeks to serve as a mentoring platform for graduate students, postdoctoral fellows, and junior faculty, both through the knowledge shared and their involvement in Group activities.

 Article II